ipfs/kubo/docs/config.md

 - `lowpower`

   Reduces daemon overhead on the system.
-May affect node functionality - performance of content discovery and data fetching may be degraded.
+Affects node functionality - performance of content discovery and data fetching may be degraded.
+Local data won't be announced on routing systems like DHT.

+  - `Swarm.ConnMgr` set to maintain minimum number of p2p connections at a time.
+  - Disables [`Reprovider`](#reprovider) service → no CID will be announced on DHT and other routing systems(!)
+  - Disables AutoNAT.

+  Use this profile with caution.

 ## Types